-The course is a survey of the Tribal Nation-rebuilding efforts of Native nations today.
-Students will compare and then contrast the two approaches to economic and community development that Tribal nations generally use.
-Students learn the five critical success factors of Tribal Nation Building and begin to explore why each of these factors are so important to strengthening Tribal sovereignty, through sustainable economic and community development.
-Pre-/Co-requisite: NASP 1010 Introduction to Native American Studies or by Instructor's Permission
+Students will be introduced to the concept of Tribal Nation (Re)building, including the differences between the "Standard" and "Nation-Building" approaches to economic and community development that Tribal nations generally use as well as the five critical success factors of Tribal Nation Building.
+Students will analyze each of these factors and understand their importance to strengthening Tribal Self-Determination and Sovereignty through sustainable economic and community development.
+Pre-/Co-requisites: NASP 1010 Introduction to Native American Studies, NASP 1030, and NASP 1040 or by Instructor's Permission